 All winter term course work must be completed by the end of the winter session.
 Grades of Incomplete will be submitted according to existing procedures, and such work must be satisfactorily completed by the end of the following spring semester.

 Students who receive grades of D or F in winter term courses or independent projects are placed on probation.
 Students who receive an F may need to make up the course credit, but not necessarily during a winter term.

-Theses, honors projects, and other work undertaken or completed during winter term as part of a larger project will be graded under the regular A-F grading system, the grade to be based upon an evaluation of the completed project as a whole.
+Theses, honors projects, and senior work undertaken or completed during winter term as part of a larger project will be graded under the regular A-F grading system, the grade to be based upon an evaluation of the completed project as a whole.

-If you would like to be placed on a waitlist for a visiting instructor’s course, please contact Janis Audet at email@example.com.
+If you would like to be placed on a waitlist for a visiting instructor’s course after the registration period has ended, please contact Kathleen Parent at firstname.lastname@example.org.
 She will monitor this process until classes begin in January.

-Students with 8 or more credits may submit a proposal to their faculty sponsor for on or off-campus winter term independent work either as a continuation of their major or minor or as work outside of their major or minor as long as:
+Students with 8 or more credits may submit a proposal to their faculty sponsor for on- or off-campus winter term independent work either as a continuation of their major or minor or as work outside of their major or minor as long as:

 Register, Register, Register!
 If you are waiting for approval on a proposed independent project or internship, register for a Winter Term course in case the proposal is denied.
 If your independent project or internship is approved after the BannerWeb registration period has ended, you will then need to submit an add card to the Registrar’s Office for the independent project or internship section that is assigned to your adviser.
-If your internship is approved, Career Services, within EIA, will sign your add card which you will then submit to the Registrar’s Office.
+If your internship is approved, a designee within CCI will sign your add card which you will then submit to the Registrar’s Office.
 The Registrar’s Office will drop you from the course you initially registered, creating a space for another interested student.